 The road of a cellist

-Markus Hallikainen (1987) is a finnish cellist who is known of a very versatile career.
-He has performed widely in Finland and abroad as a soloist, and a chamber musician.
+Markus Hallikainen (1987) is a finnish cellist who is known of a versatile career.
+He has performed in Finland and abroad as a soloist, and a chamber musician.

 Markus has participated in many masterclasses of leading cellists.
 Among those are Tsuyoshi Tsutsumi, Ivan Monighetti, Antonio Meneses, Frans Helmersson, David Geringas and Robert Cohen.
-He has also studied chamber music with such as Paavo Pohjola, Kopelman Quartet, Isabel Charissius (Alban Berg Quartet), Juilliard String Quartet, Oslo String Quartet, Alexei Orgrintchouk, Phillip Grafin, Jean-Louis Capezzali, Eckart Heiligers, Claudio Martinez Mehner, Martti Rautio, Peter Csaba, Zachar Bron.
+He has also studied chamber music with such as Paavo Pohjola, Kopelman Quartet, Isabel Charissius, Juilliard String Quartet, Oslo String Quartet, Alexei Orgrintchouk, Phillip Grafin, Jean-Louis Capezzali, Eckart Heiligers, Claudio Martinez Mehner, Martti Rautio, Peter Csaba, Zachar Bron.

-Markus has worked in many orchestras in Finland (Helsinki Philharmonic and Radio Symphony Orchestra).
-He has also worked as a solo cellist in Vaasa City Orchestra, as a guest section leader in Tampere Philharmonic and a 3rd solo cellist in Turku Philharmonic.
+Markus has work experience in many orchestras in Finland (Helsinki Philharmonic and Radio Symphony Orchestra).
+He has also worked as substitute: a solo cellist in Vaasa City Orchestra, as a guest section leader in Tampere Philharmonic and a 3rd solo cellist in Turku Philharmonic.
 In addition he has appeared as a solo cellist in many projects in Finland and abroad.

 Contemporary music has played a big part in his life, already since early years.
-He has given many first performances also.
 Markus has co-operated with many composers and performers and has had guidance from such as Magnus Lindberg, Kaija Saariaho, Shih, Lars Mlekusch and Anssi Karttunen.
 Markus has also studied barock cello with Martin Zeller in Zürich.
 Versatility also comes out in working with the music of other cultures and styles.
 Markus has been involved in many different projects and has been active in arranging music.

-Markus is the founder and the artistic director of Varkauden KesäKlassinen (Varkaus SummerClassical).
-KesäKlassinen is the first festival of classical music in the city of Varkaus.
-Since 2017 It has gained popularity and respect in the region..
-Festival has raised a lot of media attention and there has appered international artists such as Raphael Wallfisch.
-Also many first performances have been given.
+Markus is the founder and the artistic director of Varkauden KesäKlassinen (Varkaus SummerClassical), there has appered international artists such as Raphael Wallfisch.
 In 2018 the festival had an honor to deliver the Finnish Premiere of Weinberg Cello Concertino.

-Markus is excited about the producing and business side of music.
-He has been working in that area since 2017 and has been co-operating with many companies.
 Through his work as an artistic director he also has experience in artist management and giving presentations.
 Markus has represented his festival in many occasions and is working together with many cultural operators.
-In addition to his festival, he has been involved in planning many projects through out his career.

 Teaching is an important part of his career.
 At the moment he teaches at Keski-Helsingin Musiikkiopisto (Middle Helsinki Music Institute).
 During the years Markus has encouraged and taught many students of all ages.
 He has also done research about the meaning of mental images and parables in cello pedagogy.